Paleo Pumpkin Pie (gluten-free, dairy-free)

 - To make the crust, stir together the flours and salt in a mixing bowl.
 Cut in the butter or shortening using a pastry cutter or your fingers until you have a crumbly mixture.

-- Whisk in the egg and one tablespoon of water and using your hands, knead together until a ball of dough forms. *Note - if it's too dry and crumbly, add the second tablespoon of water (I used two for my recipe).
+- Add the egg and one tablespoon of water and using your hands, knead the ingredients together until a ball of dough forms.
+If the mixture is too dry and crumbly, add the second tablespoon of water (I used two for my recipe).

 - Wrap the ball of dough with plastic wrap or parchment paper and place in the refrigerator for at least one hour.

-- Remove the dough from the refrigerator and roll it out between two pieces of parchment paper or use your fingers to push the dough in a 9-inch pie pan.
-Use a fork to pierce a few holes in the bottom of the dough.
+- Remove the dough from the refrigerator and roll it out between two pieces of parchment paper or use your fingers to push the dough into a 9-inch pie pan.
+Use a fork to piece a few holes in the bottom of the dough.

 - Pre-cook the crust for 15 minutes.
 Remove from the oven and set aside.